Oklahoma's favorite sons return to Capitol

 “With that, we have commissioned nearly 20 works that are going to then help fill in the new spaces in the Capitol,” she said.

-It will include a portrait of Wilma Mankiller and the World War I Choctaw Code Talkers, Sharples said.
+The new pieces will include a portrait of the late Cherokee Nation Principal Chief Wilma Mankiller and the World War I Choctaw code talkers, Sharples said.

-About 90% of the artwork will be installed by the end of 2022, she said.
-The reinstallation began on June 6.

 Sharples called the Capitol the largest public art museum in the state, featuring works worth multiple millions of dollars.

-Lawmakers approved $245 million in bonds for repairs to the interior and exterior of the Capitol, which suffered from electrical, structural and plumbing problems.
+Lawmakers approved $245 million in bonds for repairs to the interior and exterior of the Capitol, which had electrical, plumbing and structural problems.
 The bulk of the work was recently completed.

 The artwork returning represents a major aspect of the Capitol renovations being finished, said Trait Thompson, Oklahoma Historical Society executive director.